uboot/CarND-Behavioral-Cloning-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* run.mp4 contains a recording of driving in autonomous mode

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can in principal be driven autonomously around the track by executing